Changing the color of your hair is a great way to transform your appearance.

 Must Read: 11 Ways to Increase Skin Collagen Naturally

-To check the sensitivity of hair polish remover you have to apply a little hair polish remover to a small portion of your skin and wait for few minutes.
+To check the sensitivity of hair polish remover you have to apply a little hair polish remover to a small portion of your skin and wait for a few minutes.

 If you get any redness or itching then that means your skin is sensitive to use hair polish remover.